mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ### 2.1 The Open by Default Pilot Portal (http://pilot.open.canada.ca/open-by-default-pilot)

 The new Open by Default Pilot Portal (Pilot Portal) is the latest component of the Open Government website.
 This is an online beta site where non-sensitive federal working documents available to the public.
 This provides users with insight into what Government of Canada employees are working on.
 The Open by Default Pilot Portal leverages existing operational systems that power open.canada.ca.
-These include CKAN, Drupal 8 and Apache Solr.
+In the pilot these include CKAN, Drupal 8 and Apache Solr.
 It also leverages GCDocs, an internal records management tool.
 The technical architecture of the Open by Default Pilot Portal, mirrors that of the Open Government Portal.
 Instructions to build the environment will be provided as well as all source code for the architecture.
 Currently all code for this project is available on GitHub - https://github.com/open-data

 The Pilot Portal consolidates draft documents (“Digital Assets”) provided by pilot departments.
 The current departments are Natural Resources Canada, Canadian Heritage, Environment and Climate Change Canada, and the Treasury Board of Canada Secretariat.
 The  Digital Assets in the pilot may not comply with web accessibility standards.